-Regarding Criterion (5) - Design Compatibility:
+Regarding Criterion (5) - Design Compatibility: The general compatibility of exterior design, arrangement, proportion, detail, scale, color, texture and materials proposed to be used with the historic site; Finding: Complies as Conditioned.
 The new building is of appropriate scale and proportion to blend with the properties of the District.
 The applicant has proposed a Vernacular Design, which is one of the approved design types for the district.
 The proposed materials, and architectural features, as conditioned, are acceptable and meet this criterion if the Conditions of Approval are met.

-Regarding Criteria (6) -Economic, social, environmental and energy consequences

-As described in Criterion 3, new construction and additions meeting adopted design standards can add economic and social value to the district.
+Regarding Criteria (6) -Economic, social, environmental and energy consequences Finding: Complies as Proposed: As described in Criterion 3, new construction and additions meeting adopted design standards can add economic and social value to the district.
 Compatible infill in an existing compact neighborhood reduces the need for further expansion of the city, which adds considerable savings to the cost of infrastructure.